arjanjohan/aptos-telegram/README.md

 ![logo](public/logo_small.png)

-A Telegram bot for group-based trading on **Kana Labs** perpetual futures platform with democratic voting mechanisms for transaction approval.
+MoveTogether is a Telegram bot for group-based trading perps on **Kana Labs** with democratic voting mechanisms for transaction approval on **Aptos**.

 ## Overview

-This bot enables Telegram groups to collectively manage a single Kana Labs account for trading perpetual futures on Aptos.
-Group members can propose trades, and the community votes on whether to execute them before they're executed.
+This bot enables Telegram groups to collectively manage a single Kana Labs account for trading perps on Aptos.
+Group members can propose trades, and the group members votes on whether to execute them or not.

 ### Key Features

 - 🏛️ **Democratic Trading**: Group members vote on all trading decisions using Telegram polls
-- 📊 **Perpetual Futures Trading**: Full integration with Kana Labs perpetual futures platform
+- 📊 **Perp Trading**: Full integration with Kana Labs perps platform
 - 💰 **Position Management**: View, manage, and close positions with real-time PnL
 - 🎯 **Risk Management**: Set take profit and stop loss orders
 - 📈 **Real-time Data**: Live market prices and position tracking